-The proposed project will involve the construction of eight buildings.
+The proposed project will involve the construction of two five-storey buildings.
 This is the appropriate design given the nature of the use and the available space.
 Also, the National Human Settlement Policy encourages multi-storey buildings against horizontal expansion as strategy for space minimization.
 Prime land is becoming a scarce commodity and therefore optimal use is encouraged.